DivyaDarshan09/Divya_Darshan-VSD-RISCV-week-1/Day-5/2.Incomplete_If-Case/Readme.md

 In this section, we performed hands-on labs to understand how incomplete if statements behave during simulation and synthesis.

 ---
-## Observations
-- Incomplete if statements result in **latch inference**.
-- Simulation may still run correctly, but synthesis introduces additional hardware to hold values.
-- To avoid this, always write **complete if-else statements**.

----

 ## What I Learned
 - Writing incomplete if statements causes the synthesizer to infer latches, which is not good practice.